 Weekly, Fortnightly and 7-day Boarding School

-In the 2021-2022 academic year, Villiers will offer 7-day boarding to our growing numbers of students whose parents live overseas.
+Villiers also welcomes a large number of 7-day boarders, which is an option to students whose parents live overseas.
 The boarding house will close only for October Mid-Term Break, Christmas Holidays, February Mid-Term Break, Easter Holidays and Summer Holidays.